perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 ### Installing Monterey

-The process is the same for installation and for update:
+The process is almost the same for installation and for update:

-- A working EFI folder
+- You need a working EFI folder
-- Download macOS 12 from Software Update
+- Download macOS 12 from Software Update or create USB installer; I don't comment about creating USB installer because there are a lot of sites with this info.
-- Run Install macOS Monterey app
+- Run Install macOS Monterey app from Desktop or install program from booted USB
-- The update process has a phase on the Big Sur desktop, 2 reboots to boot from Macintosh HD and a third reboot booting from the target disk with Monterey.
+- The process has 2 reboots to boot from Macintosh HD and a third reboot booting from the target disk with Monterey.

 ### Monterey on the go